-For her sprawling installations, Gowda uses distinctive materials from her country whose consistencies, colors, and scents endow her works with an air of narrative as well as metaphorical force.
+For her sprawling installations, Gowda uses distinctive materials from her country whose nature, colors, and scents endow her works with a narrative as well as metaphorical force.
 The creative use of cow dung, kumkum powder, coconut fiber, hair, needles, threads, stones, tar barrels, or tarpaulins blends connotations of manual craftsmanship and practical application with poetic intensity for a meditation on both urban and rural life in India.

 Curated by Eva Huttenlauch

 An artist's book with a selection of images by Sheela Gowda and essays by Eva Huttenlauch and Janaki Nair (German/English) will be published by Steidl in conjunction with the exhibition.

 A documentariy film on Sheela Gowda was shot during the preparations for the exhibition.